Cognigy/Documentation/docs/insights/explorers/step.md

 ## Before you Begin

-The Step Explorer requires you to set configurations on the Cognigy.AI side in order to start gathering the data, unlike the Transcript Explorer and Message Explorer.
+The Step Explorer requires you to set configurations on the Cognigy.AI side before it can start gathering data.
+In contrast, the Transcript Explorer and Message Explorer gather data without this upfront configuration.

 Before collecting data with the Step Explorer, determine the data you need: Node data, Intent data, or a combination of both.